laughingbiscuit/exploring-ds/README.md

 ## Implementation Notes

 - Register for free datastax account
-- create our db and one keyspace per microservice
+- create our db and a keyspace for our microservice
 - downloaded SCB zip file via cli
+- created a svc account and set up astra-cli

 ```
 astra db create pizzadb -k pizza --if-not-exist --wait